-Will Leo Cussen help to find me a job after I graduate?
+Will Leo Cussen help to find me a legal job after I graduate from the PLT course?

-We are frequently approached by firms or other organisations looking for a Leo Cussen graduate.
+We are frequently approached by firms or other organisations looking for a Leo Cussen PLT graduates.

 Information about positions is regularly circulated to the graduates.

-Can I get an employer to sponsor me?
+Can I get an employer to sponsor my PLT course?

 Yes, many employers sponsor their graduates to complete PLT.
 The decision to sponsor is up to the particular firm or legal practice.

-Can I undertake employment or study during the course?
+Can I undertake employment or study during the PLT course?